 NEVER store a quilt in a plastic bag - quilts need to 'breathe'.
-Instead, fold the quilt and place in a cotton pillow case, or wrap in Tyvek, and they will store beautifully and be better preserved.
+Instead, fold your quilts and place them, individually, in cotton pillow cases, or wrap in Tyvek, so they will store well and be better preserved.
 If stacked in a linen closet, occasionally take out of bag and spread out on a clean bed sheet, to air and let cotton fibers breathe.
 Refold a different way to prevent permanent creasing of folds, or breakage of cotton fibers along the folds.

 Our Quilts are meant to be USED, but please do take good care of them so they will last for a very long time.
 Somebody who loves quilt making, spent a lot of time, effort, and money, to make your beautiful quilt, so it deserves the best from you to serve you well and be a joy to your home, family and friends.